amcerbu/huygens/README.md

-# huygens
+# Program notes
-a library for audio processing
+Below are the technical and creative materials behind a composition for viola, cello, and electronics.

+The piece aims to develop a single musical gesture: a gradual accumulation of sonic energy that "breaks" into a cascade of glassy, smooth sound.
+I'm drawing on an experience from August 2021, of swimming in the ocean near the Golden Gate Bridge, being picked up and knocked over by waves.

+## The `scores` folder
+This folder contains pictures of different portions of the (ongoing) creative process.

+1. `graphic`: an initial formal sketch / graphic score, with tabulation of sounds & techniques I was interested in exploring.
+2. `experiment`: an experiment using some techniques I was interested in -- harmonics with overpressure, harmonic glissandi.
+3. `sectional draft`: a draft of the opening section of the piece; an expansion of the experiment.
+4. `revision`: a revised formal sketch.

+## The `doc`, `max`, `python`, `src`, and `tests` folders
+These folders contain the in-progress documentation and implementation of a library of C++ audio processing classes.
+The library classes themselves are all in the `src` directory.

+Some of the scripts in `python` depend on `mido` and `numpy`, both of which can be installed using `pip`.

-## Compiling and running projects:
+## C++ dependencies; compiling and running:
 1. This project depends on `portaudio` (https://github.com/PortAudio/portaudio),  `RtMidi` (https://github.com/thestk/rtmidi), and `fftw3` (https://www.fftw.org/).
 All can be installed with a package manager such as `homebrew`.
+The project also depends on `tinyosc` (https://github.com/mhroth/tinyosc), which is used, at the author's suggestion, by embedding its source within the project.
 2. A number of example projects are provided in the `tests` directory.
 From within that directory, the command `./build a_test_source.cpp` will genereate an executable named `A_test_source`.
-3. The `build` script in that folder may need to be edited depending on the locations of linked libraries and the compiler of your system.
+3. The `tests/build` script simply automates a simple command-line compiler instruction.
+You may need to adjust the compiler flags in that file depending on how you've installed the dependencies above.

 ## Description of tests